behail/behail/README.md

 - 👋 Hi, I’m Behail Mesganaw
-- 👀 I’m interested in web development with MERN and mobile app development with Flutter
+- 👀 I’m Passionate <strong>Full Stack Developer </strong> focused on building engaging and interactive web and mobile applications.
 - 💞️ I’m looking to collaborate on Web and mobile app Development
 - 📫 How to reach me via email angbehailu@gmail.com